opencog/atomspace/examples/pattern-matcher/README.md

 * sequence.scm: Using GPN's to execute a sequence of tasks.
 * condition.scm: Combining GPN's and GSN's to make an action taken depend on a precondition.

-The pattern matcher is a kind of graph query-engine; it is looking for the presence (or absence) of certain graphs in the atomspace.
-This can be understood to be a form of "intuitionistic logic", or "constructivist logic".

-* presence.scm: various ways of testing for the presence of an atom in the AtomSpace.
-* absent.scm: Use the StateLink to set state; use AbsentLink to check for the absence of atoms in the AtomSpace.

 The above examples should make clear that the pattern matcher implements a kind-of programming langauge, refered to as "atomese".
 Like any good